Journal Description

 Journal Feed

-- by Martina Skrubbeltrang MahnkeConvergence, Ahead of Print.
+- by Martina Skrubbeltrang MahnkeConvergence, Volume 30, Issue 6, Page 1859-1870, December 2024.
 Ongoing societal datafication and, most recently, the widely noticed launch of ChatGPT, continue to raise the “user question”: what role(s) does the user play in datafied, artificial, and automated environments?
 Recent technological advancements have begun to challenge fundamental assumptions in media and communication theory and, thus, urge scholars to (re-)visit and (re-)examine the interrelations, dynamics, and entanglements of (human) users with datafied environments.
-Two rapidly expanding but still largely distinct bodies of research are addressing these topics: critical data and platform studies, primarily focusing on structural approaches, and user-centered perspectives anchored in the tradition of audience […]
+Two rapidly expanding but still largely distinct bodies of research are addressing these topics: critical data and platform studies, primarily focusing on structural approaches, and user-centered perspectives anchored […]

 - by Tingting HuConvergence, Ahead of Print.
 The censorship of Boys’ Love (BL) content in mainland China is marked by inconsistencies in both its intensity and scope.
 Amid these shifting regulatory boundaries, this study analyzes the systematic removal and occasional reappearance of visual BL content from the public sphere.
 We found that as visual channels are most susceptible to suppression, audio – though still monitored – emerges as a crucial medium, leveraging the agentive power of sound and media remediation to sustain fan engagement with BL narratives.
 Focusing on Miss Evan, a Chinese audio streaming platform, we explore how it navigates state censorship […]